slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/06-service-providers.md

 This image can now be used through SlipStream like any other.
 You can launch an instance of it directly or include it in a deployment.
-Note that for base images, you can also provide deployment recipes and coordination parameters.
+Note that for native images, you can also provide deployment recipes and coordination parameters.

 If you look carefully at the screenshot, you will see that you can